-The steps to fixing the EEDC are not dangerous, but you should always have a full backup.
-If you are already using one of the available backup tools like VaultPress or use a WordPress maintenance service.
+The steps to fixing the error establishing a database connection are not dangerous, but you should always have a full backup.
+If you are already using one of the available backup tools like VaultPress or use WordPress maintenance services.
 Then the likelihood is that you already have a backup.
 If you don’t, however, you will need to take one before you do anything.

 WordPress offers numerous plugins that you can use to back up your data, but after you are locked out of your WordPress site, they will not be usable.
 If you already run regular backups then you may well already have a working backup from the day or week before.

 After the error appears, you will have to go for a hosting management software or cPanel to complete the backup.
 If you do not have an idea on how to do that, start by talking to your host, who should provide you with the best solutions.